onumahkalusamuel/crypto-hyip-pro-docs/01-getting-started/README.md

 * You do not need to move files from `./public/` folder.
 Just proceed as normal Laravel App.
 * You do not need to make changes to your `./public/index.php` file.
 * Once you're done pushing the script online, visit `https://your-domain.com/install` to begin script installation.
-* Follow through the steps and set environment variables as needed.
+* Follow through the form to complete the setup.
 Make sure to have created an email.
 * You can set your cron jobs to run every minute.
 You can use all available investment settings, including `profit frequency` of `minutely`.

 _Happy Hacking!!!_